Gredu/archived.kommuuni.mahti.org/content/rule/storing.md

 Everything in the kitchen table is FFA.

 ### Side slots in the kitchen
 Side slots are located just left when you get in the kitchen.
 Three most bottom slots are for fruits.
-If slot is empty, you can own it by putting a fruit in there.
-Where there is no fruit, you will lose the ownership of that slot.
+There is no rule who owns the slots, but there seems to be no problem of who owns what.
+Just keep different fruits in different slots.